External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL FOR

 as desired \end{proof}

-The bound $N'(d)$ given in Proposition \ref{bound} is far from sharp.
+Let us check the sharpness of the bound $N'(d)$ given in Proposition \ref{bound}.
 Let $N(d)$ be the sharp bound, the degree from which the vertices of defect $d$ are $i$-external for both $i=0$ and $i=1$ and we compare the two bounds in tabular form for Example 1.

+The actual bound $N(d)$ turns out, in this example, to be the smaller of the two degrees of which we, for safety's sake, have taken the maximum to be our estimate $N'(d)$.
+Since the difference seems to be polynomial in $d$, this should not make much difference computationally.